Simon Hall (chemist): Research

 Hall's research is concerned with the control of crystal growth, both organic and inorganic.
 His research activities include biomimetic materials chemistry, synthesis of nanoscale functional materials and control of organic crystal growth.
 In 2006, he published the first synthesis of single-crystal, high-temperature superconductor nanowires.
 Subsequent work on these systems led to his demonstration of the microcrucible growth mechanism; a nanowire growth mechanism that had been predicted, but never observed up until that point.
 His current work is focused on the creation of novel organic crystals for pharmaceutical and optoelectronic research and in the creation of novel forms of high temperature superconductors.
-Hall has published over 130 scientific papers with a current h-index of 33 and over 5,000 citations.
+Hall has published over 130 scientific papers with a current h-index of 36 and over 6,000 citations.

 Professor Hall delivered his Inaugural Lecture in the Wills Memorial building on October 24, 2023, titled "Unexpected Crystals in the Bragging Area".
 The lecture can be viewed on YouTube by clicking on the lecture title above.

 Awards and memberships

 Hall was admitted as a Fellow of the Royal Society of Chemistry (FRSC) in 2018.
 In the same year, he was made a Visiting Professor of Chemistry, Keio University, Tokyo, Japan.
 In 2016, he was made a Visiting Professor of Materials Science at Nagaoka University of Technology, Japan.
-In 2015, Hall was awarded the Matsumae Foundation International Fellowship; one of only 12 awarded Worldwide in the Natural Sciences in that year.
+In 2015, Hall was awarded the Matsumae Foundation International Fellowship.
 In the same year he won the Nanotechnology Platform Japan Prize from the Ministry of Education, Culture, Sports, Science and Technology, (Japanese Government), for his discovery of the microcrucible growth mechanism in nanowires.
 In 2013 he was made a Fellow of the Higher Education Academy.
 In 2004, Hall was awarded a Royal Society University Research Fellowship for his proposal on 'Biotemplated Routes to Advanced Superconductors'.

+In 2026, Hall was made a Doctor of Science (DSc) of the Open University on the basis of a selection of published papers.